microsoft/WhatTheHack/027-FHIRPoweredHealthcare/Student/Challenge01.md

 In this challenge, you will implement the **[FHIR Bulk Loader](https://github.com/microsoft/fhir-loader)** function app-based event-driven architecture to ingest and load patient data in FHIR.
 You will generate synthetic FHIR patient data for bulk load into FHIR Server.
 To generate synthetic patient data, you will use **[SyntheaTM Patient Generator](https://github.com/synthetichealth/synthea#syntheatm-patient-generator)** open source Java tool to simulate patient records in FHIR format.

 ### FHIR bulk load scenario
 In this scenario, you will deploy a storage account with a BLOB container and copy Synthea generated FHIR patient data files (JSON Bundles) into it.
 These FHIR Bundles will be automatically ingested into a FHIR server.
-This bulk ingestion process is kicked off by a Event Grid Trigger (blobCreatedEvent) Function App as depicted below:
+This bulk ingestion process will be kick-off by an Event Grid Trigger (blobCreatedEvent) Function App as depicted below:

 <center><img src="../images/challenge01-architecture.png" width="550"></center>